usersam2022/minimal/index.md

 #### Covid Data Analysis

-Predicting the chances of survival base on the Covid data.
+Predicting the chances of survival based on the Covid data.